Vision and Specialties

 Arthritis is an inflammatory or degradative condition affecting the cartilage within a joint.
 Warning signs for arthritis include pain, swelling, stiffness, and difficulty moving one or more joints.
 There are various treatment options that can help.

 Osteoporosis affects millions of Americans.
 As bones weaken with age, symptoms of back pain, loss of height, and fractures of bones of the spine, arms, wrists, hands, hips and legs can develop.
 Our team of specialists is trained in the diagnosis and treatment of this condition, as well as fracture prevention with medicines and vitamins, as well as management and rehabilitation if fractures occur.

-If you have an orthopedic condition and wish to be advised on the most appropriate treatment, please call (818) 841-3936 to schedule an appointment or click here to make an online appointment.
+If you have an orthopaedic condition or chronic pain and wish to be advised on the most appropriate treatment, please click here to make an online appointment.